shubhanshu02/GSoC-2021-logs/README.md

 - **04/06/2021:** Add Task-Inference-based mechanism to Native Backend and enable its execution from the DNN interface.

 - **06/06/2021:** Divide the large async patch to 2-3 patches of smaller size.

+- **08/06/2021:** Cleanup after unification of sync and async mode.
+Remove async from DNNContext and edit documentation as required.